juxor/afaq/markdown/secI3.md

-In contrast, within anarcho-collectivism and anarcho-communism society as a whole owns the means of life, which allows for the elimination of both competition for survival and the tendency for workers to develop a proprietary interest the enterprises in which they work.
+In contrast, within anarcho-collectivism and anarcho-communism society as a whole owns the means of life, which allows for the elimination of both competition for survival and the tendency for workers to develop a proprietary interest in the enterprises in which they work.
 As Kropotkin argued, _"[t]here is no reason why the factory . . . should not belong to the community . . .
 It is evident that now, under the capitalist system, the factory is the curse of the village, as it comes to overwork children and to make paupers of its male inhabitants; and it is quite natural that it should be opposed by all means by the workers . . .
 But under a more rational social organisation, the factory would find no such obstacles; it would be a boon to the village."_ Needless to